 Welcome to the Contract Services page.
 On this site you will find information on how to initiate a contract, guidance on which contract template to utilize, and the approved contract templates that are available for use.

-If you have any questions please contact the Purchasing Office for assistance: firstname.lastname@example.org
+If you have any questions please contact the Procurement Services Office for assistance: firstname.lastname@example.org

 Pursuant to N.C.G.S. §143-64.24(8), the Board of Governors has adopted the following policies and procedures governing contracts to obtain the services of a consultant by the constituent institutions of the University of North Carolina.

 - ♦ The University of North Carolina Vice President for Finance is authorized to approve contracts for consulting services above the constituent institution’s management flexibility purchasing benchmark.
-(For any contracts exceeding $500,000, UNCG Purchasing will seek approval for the contract.)
+(For any contracts exceeding $500,000, UNCG Procurement Services will seek approval for the contract.)

-If you need assistance or have questions about contracting for consultant services, please contact the Purchasing Department at email@example.com.
+If you need assistance or have questions about contracting for consultant services, please contact Procurement Services at email@example.com.

 Step 1: Review of Requirement and Resources